 To examine the ovary and ovulation, the specialist runs a series of ultrasounds and hormonal blood tests to look for potential pathologies that may be causing infertility in the patient.

 By tubal factor infertility we refer to any abnormality or dysfunction that appears in the Fallopian tubes of females.
-This organs allows two major events: the egg-sperm binding, and the journey of the embryo to the uterus.
+This organ allows two major events: the egg-sperm binding, and the journey of the embryo to the uterus.

 Thus, if the tubes do not carry out their function, the woman will be infertile.
 This happens when block tubes are blocked due to a variety of reasons, such as salpingitis, malformations, hydrosalpinx, endometriosis, etc.